 On October 24, 2016, the US Anti-Doping Agency (USADA) notified Lyman Good of a potential drug test violation taken on October 14, 2016.
-It was later disclosed that the then 31 year old tested for the illegal prohormone 1-androstenedione (sometimes also known as “1-AD”).
+It was later disclosed that the then 31 year old tested for the illegal and banned substance 1-androstenedione (sometimes also known as “1-AD”).

 Because of the failed test, Good was provisionally suspended and pulled from UFC 205 and later accepted a six month suspension, where USADA claimed Good had taken a contaminated supplement that had since been added to their High Risk Supplement list, Supplement411.

 Unfortunately, USADA never disclosed which supplement they considered to be tainted, nor did they release Good’s blood tests or their lab tests.

 Long story short?
 We got 3rd-party lab tests on the offending supplement lot, and something’s not adding up:

 The lawsuits against Gaspari Nutrition and Millennium Sport Technologies

 It wasn’t until October 19, 2017 that two accused supplements in question were disclosed:

 - Gaspari Nutrition Anavite, a multivitamin manufactured by Hi-Tech Pharmaceuticals, and

 - Millennium Sport Technology Cordygen-VO2 Ultra, a cordyceps endurance supplement.

 This information came by way of two separate lawsuits filed by Lyman Good and his lawyer, David M. Fish, where they accuse the two companies of “Assault and Battery” as well as “Reckless/Intentional Infliction of Emotional Distress” as two of the eleven causes of action: